 Step 4: Submit a Request

 Now it’s time to run your deployed workflow.
 Send a POST request to the inference endpoint, replacing {deployment_id} with your actual deployment ID.
 In the request body, include the overrides you prepared in Step 1 under the overrides field.
-This tells RunComfy exactly which inputs to customize while keeping all other workflow settings as-is.
+RunComfy will automatically load the stored workflow_api.json for the deployment and apply your overrides on top, customizing specific inputs while using defaults for the rest.

 curl --request POST \